 - Masking tape (optional)

-- New 1/8-in.-diameter shockcord (approximately the length of your tent pole)
+- New shockcord (approximately the length of your tent pole)

 Here’s how to replace the shockcord:

-- Snip the old cord, then pull the elastic out from a pole end; take care to keep all of the pole sections in the same order and orientation as you work.
+- Snip the old cord, then pull the elastic out from a pole end.
+NOTE: Take care to keep all of the pole sections in the same order and orientation as you work.

 - Unknot the ends and lay the old cord down next to your new shockcord; cut the new section of shockcord to match the full length of the original.